orthanc-mirrors/orthanc-book/Sphinx/source/plugins/python.rst

 Configuration options
 ---------------------

-The only two configuration options that are available for this plugin are the following:
+The two main configuration options that are available for this plugin are the following:

 * ``PythonScript`` indicates where the Python script is located.
 If